myoung162744/pm_simulator/README.md

 # StudyHal - Claude PM Simulator

-A Pokémon Game Boy-styled product management simulation application where users can interact with AI team members, collaborate on documents, and manage product requirements.
+A retro game-styled product management simulation application where users can interact with AI team members, collaborate on documents, and manage product requirements.

 ## 🎮 Features